-- an officer of VanEck

-- an employee of VanEck

-- an individual who supplies services or goods to VanEck

-- an employee of a supplier who supplies services or goods to VanEck, whether paid or unpaid - an associate of VanEck - a relative of anyone listed above, a dependant of anyone listed above or a dependant of the spouse of anyone listed above.
+- an officer of VanEck - an employee of VanEck - an individual who supplies services or goods to VanEck - an employee of a supplier who supplies services or goods to VanEck, whether paid or unpaid - an associate of VanEck - a relative of anyone listed above, a dependant of anyone listed above or a dependant of the spouse of anyone listed above.

-Individuals described above are referred to as Eligible Whistleblowers.
+Individuals described above are referred to as 'Eligible Whistleblowers'.

-5 The type of information that is covered by the core protection
+6 The type of information that is covered by a core protection